binxi0629/NN-project/format_data/README.md

 - [x] test for formatting the same data
 - [x] translate to a new representation(a new matrix by referring their degeneracies)
 - [x] format all the data, saved in ../input_data
-- [ ] supervised learning, should labbel space group, this one can be done by using pymatgen packages by their mp_id
+- [x] supervised learning, should labbel space group, this one can be done by using [MPRester](https://pymatgen.org/pymatgen.ext.matproj.html) module by their mp_id
 - [x] a script to load all data
+- [ ] according to training data result, modify some config parameters e.g. dimension of bands and HS points
+- [ ] add new tag "mp_id" in input_data_<mp_id>.json
+- [ ] write a config file, put all parameters there